Half-Life (series): Episode One

 In May 2006, Valve announced a trilogy of episodic games that would continue the Half-Life 2 story, with the final episode planned for release by Christmas 2007.
-Newell said that the approach would allow Valve to release products more quickly after the six-year Half-Life 2 development, and that he considered the trilogy the equivalent of Half-Life 3.
+Valve's president, Gabe Newell, said the approach would allow Valve to release products more quickly after the six-year Half-Life 2 development, and that he considered the trilogy the equivalent of Half-Life 3.
 According to Newell, where Half-Life saw the G-Man transform Freeman into his tool, and Half-Life 2 saw Freeman being used by G-Man, the episodes would see G-Man lose control.

 Episode One was released on June 1, 2006.
 The player controls Freeman as he and Alyx escape City 17 before a dark energy reactor core destroys it.
 It introduced several graphical effects, including new lighting features and more advanced facial animation.
 The story focuses on Alyx.
 Episode One received a generally positive critical reaction, although the short length was a common point of criticism.

 Episode Two

-Episode Two was released for Windows, Xbox 360 and PlayStation 3 on October 10, 2007 as part of the compilation The Orange Box.
+Episode Two was released for Windows, Xbox 360 and PlayStation 3 on October 10, 2007, as part of the compilation The Orange Box.
 It was distributed digitally on Steam and at retail by Electronic Arts.
 Episode Two focuses on expansive environments, travel and less linear play.
 As Freeman, the player travels with Alyx into the surrounding countryside, pursued by Combine forces.
 Episode Two's new technologies and gameplay features were praised by reviewers; however, though it was significantly longer than Episode 1, the length was again a point of criticism.